Ensemble Signal performs composer David Lang and filmmaker Bill Morrison's tenth collaboration, darker, in this multimedia performance.

 Headings, paragraphs, blockquotes, figures, images, and figure captions can all be styled after a class is added to the rich text element using the "When inside of" nested selector system.

-David Lang and Bill Morrison have collaborated on numerous projects over the years, including live ensemble performances with film projections Carbon Copy Building (The Kitchen, 2000), The New Yorkers (BAM Next Wave, 2003), Shelter (BAM Next Wave, 2005), and Anatomy Theater (LA Opera, 2016), as well as standalone films how to pray (2006), Back to the Soil (2014), let me come in (2021), The Village Detective: a song cycle (2021). darker is their ninth collaboration, spanning 24 years.
+David Lang and Bill Morrison have collaborated on numerous projects over the years, including live ensemble performances with film projections Carbon Copy Building (The Kitchen, 2000), The New Yorkers (BAM Next Wave, 2003), Shelter (BAM Next Wave, 2005), and Anatomy Theater (LA Opera, 2016), as well as standalone films how to pray (2006), Back to the Soil (2014), let me come in (2021), The Village Detective: a song cycle (2021). darker is their tenth collaboration, spanning 24 years.

 // This program is generously supported by Rachel and Daniel Widawsky.